greg-raven/Uncommon-Sense/_posts/2012-11-19-foreign-wars.md

 tag: 'Dave Wilber'
 ---

-Giddy the people’s minds with foreign wars and you can get away with anything at home.
+Giddy the people's minds with foreign wars and you can get away with anything at home.